handiko/Improvement-to-an-existing-strategy/README.md

 **I do not recommend that anybody follow my strategy, as I cannot guarantee this strategy will continue to deliver positive results in the future**. **Alpha-decay** (a decay of an algorithmic trading performance) is a real phenomenon, and you should know about it.

-I ran the strategy across several forex pairs and indices, and each market has its own setting tailored to its market characteristics.
-You cannot only rely on one pair/market and hope it will constantly print money.
-Each market has its own period of several consecutive losses, even though in the long run it still delivers positive results.
-By deploying the strategy on several markets, any consecutive loss period would be covered by profits from other markets.
+I deployed this strategy across a range of forex pairs and indices, optimizing the settings for each market's unique characteristics.
+Relying on a single market is insufficient, as each can experience periods of consecutive losses despite being profitable in the long run.
+By diversifying the strategy across multiple markets, profits from one can offset losses in another, ensuring consistent overall performance.

 One more thing, all of the strategy codes presented in this article are the simplified versions of what I am using right now.
 The simplifications are made to ease the understanding of the underlying logic behind the strategy.
 You cannot just use the code presented here to trade on a real account.
 These codes are enough to conduct a backtest and optimization, but still need many additional codes to be run on a real account.